Climate Activists Take To The Trees To Save German Village - UrduPoint

 Europe's largest economy has restarted part of its mothballed inventory of coal power plants to relieve the pressure on gas-powered facilities, following a cut to supplies from Russia in the wake of the invasion of Ukraine.

-Several thousand protesters are expected to descend Saturday on Luetzerath, now a symbol of the resistance to fossil fuels, to urge more action from participants in the COP27 conference in Egypt.
+More than a thousand protesters descended Saturday on Luetzerath, now a symbol of the resistance to fossil fuels, to urge more action from participants at the COP27 conference in Egypt.

-"We do not know when the evacuation is planned," says Alma, a French activist who uses a pseudonym.

 - Mining deal - After studying, Alma decided to go full time as an activist and was one of the first to set up the activist camp in Luetzerath two years ago.